 - United: “9 inches x 10 inches x 17 inches (22 cm x 25 cm x 43 cm).”

-On the new Basic Economy tickets offered by airlines like United and American Airlines, your personal item is the only luggage you’re allowed to bring on board the plane.
+On the new Basic Economy tickets offered by United and American Airlines, your personal item is the only luggage you’re allowed to bring on board the plane.

 Per United, “Everyone else who brings a full-sized carry-on bag to the gate will be required to check their bag and pay the applicable checked bag fee plus a $25 gate handling charge.”

-If you bring the Outbreaker duffle and pack light, you’ll be able topack for your trip in one bag: Your personal item.
-I see your skeptical raised eyebrows, but let me tell you, it’s been done before.
-I’ve done it.
+If you pack light, you’ll be able to pack for your trip in one bag: your personal item.

 Keep the size of your duffle within the airline’s personal item dimensions and make sure the duffle will fit below the seat in front of you.